Diane Gutierrez-Scaccetti: New Jersey Department of Transportation

 She was nominated to be commissioner of the New Jersey Department of Transportation by Governor of New Jersey Phil Murphy in December 2017, pending New Jersey Senate approval, which she received in June 2018.
 In addition to the roads and bridges, the department is also responsible for mass transit in the state, largely provided by NJ Transit, which Murphy has called a "national disgrace".
+In this position, she also served as the chair of TRB's executive committee in 2023.